Portuguese World Exhibition: Organizers

 The exhibition was opened by President Carmona, with Oliveira Salazar also in attendance.

 Contents

 The fair was divided into three main sections of display: history, ethnography, and the colonial world.

 Monument to Discoveries

-A monument to the discoveries of Portugal Padrão dos Descobrimentos was designed by Pardal Monteiro and Cottinelli Telmo and erected in the Praça do Império (it was dismantled in 1943).
+A Monument of the Discoveries of Portugal Padrão dos Descobrimentos was designed by Leopoldo de Almeida and Cottinelli Telmo.
+It was dismantled in 1958 and rebuilt in 1960 to honor the 500th anniversary of the death of Prince Henry the Navigator.

 Nautical sports

 A modernist restaurant and beer hall was designed by António Lino with guidance from Cottinelli Telmo.
 In 2014, it was remodelled to become a nightclub and bar.

 Popular life

 The pavilion of popular life was designed by Veloso Reis and João Simões and after the exhibition was refurbished and opened as Lisbon's Museum of Popular Art in 1948.

 Brazil

 The Brazil pavilion, named Independent Brazilian Pavilion, was designed by Raul Lino, with interiors by Roberto Lacombe.
 Its contents included a large photographic mural and a reading room with 5000 works.
 It had an art section including paintings by Lucílio de Albuquerque, Arthur Timótheo da Costa, Oscar Pereira da Silva and Candido Portinari.